telerik/xamarin-forms-docs/controls/dataform/dataform-propertydatasourceprovider.md

 ---
-title: Dynamic PropertyDataSourceProvider
+title: Dynamic PropertyDataSource
-page_title: Dynamic PropertyDataSourceProvider
+page_title: Dynamic PropertyDataSource
 slug: dataform-propertydatasourceprovider
 position: 6
 ---

-# Dynamic PropertyDataSourceProvider
+# Dynamic PropertyDataSource

 Some DataForm Editors such as PickerEditor and SegmentedEditor allow the app user to choose a value from a predefined list of values.
 In this case RadDataForm provides a mechanism to set a data source to these editors through the **PropertyDataSourceProvider**.